 What are the benefits of a family trust?

 The two popular benefits are that (a) the family members don’t own anything in their names and (b) income splitting is achievable.
 It is legitimate for assets such as real estate, motor vehicles, boats, furniture and the like to be owned by the trust.
-The effect is that the individuals don’t own any the assets because they will all be registered in the name of the trustee in the capacity of trustee of the family trust .
+The effect of putting assets into a trust is that the individuals don’t own any the assets because they will all be registered in the name of the trustee in the capacity of trustee of the family trust .
 That effect of that is that the trustee does not be have personal title or ownership to the assets because he or she is declared simply as not having personal ownership or title to the assets but rather as trustee of the family trust.
 As the deed of trust is not recorded publicly it can make it difficult, if not impossible for prying eyes to find out who the beneficiaries of the trust are.